anestisdalgkitsis/desire6g-test-component/README.md

    "storage": 3072
    }'
    ```

 2. Add functions to the Service Catalog (SC), assuming that the SC is available at localhost with port 8003:

    ```bash
    curl -X POST -H "Content-Type: application/json" -d '{"name": "apps","data": {"network-functions": [{"nf-instance-id": "flowcl-i01", "nf-vcpu": 8, "nf-memory": 16, "nf-storage": 100}, {"nf-instance-id": "firewall-i01", "nf-vcpu": 4, "nf-memory": 4, "nf-storage": 30}], "application-functions": [{"af-instance-id": "lws-i01", "nf-vcpu": 2, "nf-memory": 8, "nf-storage": 30}]}}' http://localhost:8003/store
    ```
-3. Build the OE container
+3. Build the OE container at the project root folder:

    ```bash
    sudo docker build -f Dockerfile.msrv-prcr -t msrv-prcr .
    ```

-4. Instantiate the OE as follows:
+4. Instantiate the OE as follows, adjust the arguments accordingly:

+   Arguments (pay attention to the SO RabbitMQ topics):
+   - rabbitmq: link RabbitMQ Server
+   - RABBITMQ_HOST: RabbitMQ Host name
+   - OUTPUT_TOPIC: RabbitMQ Topic that SO will RECEIVE the optimized services.
+   - INPUT_TOPIC: RabbitMQ Topic that SO will SEND the service requests for optimization.
+   - SITE: D6G Site ID where the OE is located (can be SITEID1 or SITEID2, used to fetch topology)
+   - TOPOLOGY_MODULE_HOST: Hostname for the Topology Module
+   - TOPOLOGY_MODULE_PORT: Port number for the Topology Module
+   - SERVICE_CATALOG_HOST: Hostname for the Service Catalog
+   - SERVICE_CATALOG_PORT: Port number for the Service Catalog

    ```bash
    sudo docker run -it --rm --link rabbitmq:3-management -e RABBITMQ_HOST=3-management -e OUTPUT_TOPIC=myoutput -e INPUT_TOPIC=myinput -e SITE=SITEID1 -e TOPOLOGY_MODULE_HOST=localhost -e TOPOLOGY_MODULE_PORT=8000 -e SERVICE_CATALOG_HOST=localhost -e SERVICE_CATALOG_PORT=8003 msrv-prcr
    ```

-5. Send the "demo_nsd.sg.yml" request from the SO to the OE
+5. Send the "demo_nsd.sg.yml" request from the SO to the OE for optimization.
-   The expected responds are shown at the following section.

-## DESIRE6G Live DEMO2 Behavior
+## DESIRE6G Live DEMO2 Behavior (Expected outputs)

 If the Optimization Engine is instantiated in SITEID1, according to the pre-determined demo workflow, the response to the SO topic should be an error stating lack of resources, as follows: